 In accordance with the Companies Act 2006 and the Articles of Association, conflicts of interest must be authorised by the Board and this ensures that the influence of third parties does not compromise the independent judgement of the Board.
 Directors are required to declare any potential or actual conflicts of interest that could interfere with their ability to act in the best interests of the Group.
-The Company Secretary and the General Counsel maintain a conflicts register, which is a record of actual and potential conflicts, together with any Board authorisation of the conflict.
+The Company Secretary and the General Counsel maintain a conflicts, together with any Board authorisation of the conflict.
 The authorisations are for an indefinite period but are reviewed annually by the Board, which also considers the effectiveness of the process of authorising Directors' conflicts of interest.
 The Board retains the power to vary or terminate these authorisations at any time.